aullman/opentok-camera-filters/README.md

 * Chrome 51+
 * Firefox 49+

 These filters require the Canvas [captureStream API](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/captureStream) which works in Chrome 51+ and Firefox 43+.
-Unfortunately adding audio to the stream doesn't work until Firefox 49+.
-This is why currently [the tests](https://travis-ci.org/aullman/opentok-camera-filters.svg?branch=master) only run in Firefox nightly.
+Adding audio to the stream only started working in Firefox 49+.

 # Usage